 The XGPS170 does not restrict you to just one EFB app.
 Dual works with nearly all of the EFB app companies on the market so you have the widest range of options on Android, iOS and Windows platforms, including: AerovieReports, Avare, AvNav, DroidEFB, FltPlan Go, FlyQ EFB, iFlyGPS, myWingMan EFB, Naviator, Pilotbrief Optima, TrueMap and WingX Pro.
 Please see the “Apps” tab for the current list of apps and equipment supporting the XGPS170.

 Useful Status Tool App

-Similar to the popular XGPS150, the XGPS170 also comes with a useful Status Tool App (available Free on the iTunes store).
+Similar to the popular XGPS150, the XGPS170 also comes with a useful Status Tool App (available free on the iTunes store, currently iOS only).
 The app is a simple utility application, which shows detailed device and reception information.
-(App currently in review by Apple.)

 Highly Accurate GPS

 The XGPS170 includes a WAAS GPS receiver with fast location acquisition (under 30 seconds), with position updates up to 10 times per second.
 The GPS location information is wirelessly transmitted via Bluetooth to Apple and Android devices.